asd01248967/ExerciseRepostiry/README.md

 The goals for this repository are:

-Used moudel：
+Used module:
 1. Regular expression
 2. Openpyxl

-> Suppose A is one point, and B is two point, so on and so forth respectively representative itself point.then how many vocabulary exactly same as Attitude with one hundred point as well
+> Suppose A is one point, and B is two point, so on and so forth respectively representative itself point.then how many vocabulary exactly same as Attitude with one hundred points as well

 ## Install